Nnamdi Azikiwe: Post presidency and final years

 Violence has never been an instrument used by us, as founding fathers of the Nigerian Republic, to solve political problems.
 In the British tradition, we talked the Colonial Office into accepting our challenges for the demerits and merits of our case for self-government.
 After six constitutional conferences in 1953, 1954, 1957, 1958, 1959, and 1960, Great Britain conceded to us the right to assert our political independence as from October 1, 1960.
 None of the Nigerian political parties ever adopted violent means to gain our political freedom and we are happy to claim that not a drop of British or Nigerian blood was shed in the course of our national struggle for our place in the sun.
 This historical fact enabled me to state publicly in Nigeria that Her Majesty's Government has presented self-government to us on a platter of gold.
 Of course, my contemporaries scorned at me, but the facts of history are irrefutable.
 I consider it most unfortunate that our 'Young Turks' decided to introduce the element of violent revolution into Nigerian politics.
 No matter how they and our general public might have been provoked by obstinate and perhaps grasping politicians, it is an unwise policy.
 I have contacted General Aguiyi-Ironsi, General Officer Commanding the Nigerian armed forces, who I understand, has now assumed the reins of the Federal Government.
 I offered my services for any peace overtures to stop further bloodshed, to placate the mutinous officers, and to restore law and order.
 As soon as I hear from him, I shall make arrangements to return home.
 As far as I am concerned, I regard the killings of our political and military leaders as a national calamity.

 — – President Nnamdi Azikiwe's reaction to the first Military Coup, 1966.

 Azikiwe initially supported Biafra and its international recognition.
 He used his political influence to lead Biafra delegation abroad for recognition of the independent state.
-By 1968, having seen the consequences the war will have, he appealed unsuccessfully to Biafra's leader, Emeka Ojukwu, to finally negotiate with Nigerian leader, Yakubu Gowon.
+By 1968, having seen the consequences the war had, he appealed unsuccessfully to Ojukwu to finally negotiate with Gowon.
 Azikiwe stayed away from politics after the war.
 He was chancellor of the University of Lagos from 1972 to 1976.
 Cessation of the military rule and ceding of power to democratic rule in 1979 gave Azikiwe a chance for a political comeback.
 He joined the Nigerian People's Party in 1978, making unsuccessful bids for the presidency in 1979 and 1983.
-He left politics permanently after the 31 December 1983 military coup led by Muhammadu Buhari.
+He left politics permanently after the 1983 military coup led by Muhammadu Buhari.